 Waterfront Marine Construction

-The Rte 35 (Hancock) Bridge is currently a two lane bridge with an average volume of approximately 3,400 vehicles per day.
+The Route 35 Bridge to the Town of Courtland is currently a two lane bridge with an average volume of approximately 3,400 vehicles per day.
 By the year 2036, the traffic volume is projected to increase to approximately 4,525 vehicles per day.
 The proposed improvements to the bridge will make significant safety improvements to the area.